Fir3will/Projects/README.md

 Very easy to use and fully customizeable.
 Some might even consider it vunerable.
 ## Library
 This project contains all the practical code snippets that I've collected over the years.
 I've concatenated it into one library which is included in `Game Base` and also `Coding Train`

+*I should really add comments into the code*